njkleiner/controller-base/README.md

 The controller follows the [Ruby on Rails methodology](https://www.codecademy.com/articles/standard-controller-actions).

+All action methods are asynchronous so that you can easily use the `async`/`await` syntax when implementing them.
+They are wrapped using a higher-order function that passes errors to the next handler in the chain.

-The controller will register the following action methods by default:
+Each method has the following signature: `async $action(request, response, next)`, the controller will register the following action methods by default:
 * `$index`
 * `$new`
 * `$create`